Jane Vann-Bryan- (Director)

 Member of The Royal Academy of Dancing, London, England and an affiliate of the American Academy of Ballet.
 Jane, the founding director of Merced Academy of Dance since its inception in 1986, is also the artistic director of Merced Civic Ballet Company.
 Jane trained locally with Children’s Dance Theater, San Francisco Ballet School, and Carmel Ballet Academy.
 Jane also studied at the Royal Academy of Dancing in London, England and Joffrey Ballet School and Harkness House for Ballet Arts in New York City.
 In 1974 Jane joined the company, Ballet Classique, and in 1976 joined their teaching staff.
 Jane was thrilled to fulfill her dream of moving home and opened the studio in 1986.
 Recently Jane completed a workshop with David Leventhal of the Dance for PD Association and is excited about our classes for those in our community with Parkinson ’s disease.
 Jane is married to local neurologist, Dr. Thomas Bryan and has seven children.

-We are thrilled to have Brianna back at our studio this year!
 Brianna graduated from Grand Canyon University with a degree in Communications and a minor in Dance Education.
-She has now been a part of the Merced Academy of Dance family for 17 years.
-During her time at Merced Academy of Dance she was a principal member of Merced Civic Ballet and taught ballet classes.
-Brianna also taught dance instruct at the University of the Nations, YWAM Kona.
+While there, she was able to collaborate with other students and present work, a dance film, at the American College Dance Association in 2015 at the Baja Conference.
+She has now been a part of the Merced Academy of Dance family for over 19 years.
+During her time at Merced Academy of Dance she was a principal member of Merced Civic Ballet and while teaching ballet classes.
+Brianna also taught dance at the University of the Nations, YWAM Kona, Hawaii.
 Brianna is driven by her passion to teach and serve others through the arts in any way, shape or form and continually looks for ways on how to effectively communicate real life issues that are going on within our world today.
 By working with both intercultural communications and dance, Brianna hopes to eventually work with varying 501(c)(3) (nonprofit) organizations to help others work together to reach a common goal.
-Brianna Macias will be in the studio office, located across from the 3rd floor elevator on Mondays (5-6pm), Tuesdays, and Wednesdays (4-6pm).

-Alex has been studying dance at Merced Academy of Dance for over 20 years.
-He is a principal member of Merced Civic Ballet where he has performed numerous leading roles including the Rat King and the lead Spanish dancer in last year’s production of “The Nutcracker.”
-Alex has been teaching dance for over 20 years and is thrilled to join the staff of Merced Academy of Dance this year.
+Alex has been studying dance at Merced Academy of Dance for over 25 years.
+He is a principal member of Merced Civic Ballet where he has performed numerous leading roles including the Rat King, lead Spanish dancer and Rose Cavalier in the “The Nutcracker”, and most recently dancing Pas de Six in Coppelia.
+Alex has been teaching dance for over 20 years and is thrilled to be joining the staff of Merced Academy of Dance again this year.

 Lea is a former principal dancer of Merced Civic Ballet.
-She has been dancing for 21 years and 16 years with the Merced studio.
+She has been dancing for 22 years and 18 years with the Merced studio.
 Within her journey of dance, Lea has attended the Joffrey Ballet School Summer Intensive program in New York City where she expanded her knowledge and passion for dance.
 Lea graduated from California State University Long Beach with a Bachelor of Arts in Dance.
 While in college Lea was mentored by Lorin Johnson, a former dancer with American Ballet Theatre and San Francisco Ballet.
-Since graduating Lea has continued to dance and instruct.
-She has a passion to teach others her love for dance and looks forward to returning to her home studio to share the knowledge that she has learned.
+Since graduating Lea has continued to dance and teach.
+She has a passion to teach others her love for dance and looks forward to continuing to teach in her home studio to share the knowledge that she has learned.
 Other than dance, she enjoys being outdoors, volunteering at animal shelters and has her eyes set on gaining new life experiences.